 - 1. If an ear tag is lost, staff, superintendent or trained committee members must do all retagging. - 2.
 Market animals will be weighed in once at the beginning of the fair and not be weighed in again on livestock auction day. - 3.
 Ultra-sound carcass contests will be conducted in market swine, beef, goats and lambs.
-See specific divisions.
-The fee will be paid at the beginning weigh-ins and is non-refundable.
-If youth do not pay at weigh-in they are not eligible to participate in ultra-sound carcass contests. - 4.
+See specific divisions. - 4.
 The following people may help 4-H members with grooming their livestock on the fairgrounds. - a.
 Any family member of the 4-H/FFA member - b.
 Any eligible 4-H/ FFA members through the summer following their senior year - 5.
 Use of hemp hair or other hair-like materials added to the animal's body, surgical or other alterations to the animals such as the use of permanent dyes or paints to alter the animal's original color will not be allowed.
 Dehorning 1st year livestock is recommended but optional.
 EXCEPTION: Horses may have fake tails. - 6.
 Substitutions of 4-H/FFA showman without approval of the division superintendent may be made if an exhibitor has more than one animal per class.
 Exhibitor must be exhibiting one of the animals.
 In case of sickness, an exhibitor may select a Davis County 4-H/FFA eligible member to show his/her exhibit; video/virtual exhibits will not be allowed.
 A member with special needs shall be allowed assistance during the judging of their exhibits.
 You must fill out a Special Accommodations Request form with the Davis County Extension Office prior to the start of the Fair.
 Clover Kids are not eligible to be a substitute showman. - 7.
 Premium money will be paid on ribbons: purple \$4, blue-\$3, red-\$2, white-\$1. - 8.
-Only 1st place animals with purple or blue ribbons are eligible to receive trophies. - 9.
-Pens of market sheep and swine will be placed in blue, red and white groups in each class with premiums paid on that basis. - 10.
-Showmanship classes (except beef) will be held at the beginning of each species show.
+Only animals with purple or blue ribbons are eligible to receive trophies. - 9.
+Pens of market sheep and swine will be placed in blue, red and white groups in each class with premiums paid on that basis. - Showmanship classes (except beef) will be held at the beginning of each species show.
 Senior showmanship class (grades 10-12) will be first followed by Intermediate class (grades 7-9) then Junior class (grades 4-6) - 11.
 Any 4-H/FFA member may enter showmanship classes exhibiting livestock they have brought to the Junior Livestock Show.
 Ribbons will be presented to outstanding youth participants at the judge's discretion.
 Those who have won their showmanship class at the previous fair may move up to the next class level. - 12.
 Each exhibitor is responsible for the removal of animals at scheduled release time.
 No exhibitor may remove animal until that time unless deemed necessary by the fair veterinarian.
 A member removing any animal without permission before release time will forfeit the sale of that animal and any other animals at the Junior Livestock Auction at the fair.
 The Removal Committee will have the final decision if a non-medical decision needs made.
-The Removal Committee will be the Fair Board president or designee, barn superintendent, a Youth Committee member and the County Youth Coordinator. - 13.
-No straw will be used for bedding.
-Bedding will be available at the fair for a minimal fee. - 14.
-No butt fans are allowed (in alley way), only hanging fans at front of stall or side fans allowed. - 15.
-All retinal scans must be done at weigh-ins prior to fair. - 16.
-EXHIBITORS ARE RESPONSIBLE FOR CLEANING STALLS AS LIVESTOCK IS REMOVED.
-STALLS WILL BE CHECKED.
+The Removal Committee will be the Fair Board president or designee, barn superintendent, a Youth Committee member and the County Youth Coordinator.